 That’s why we created TextCortex Chrome Extension - a browser extension to bring AI writing into every textbox you need.

 Everyday writing is cumbersome and finding the right words can be hard.
 Remember the mail you sent out today which took just too long to formulate again?

 The narrative was missing the right words?

-Using TextCortex you can:
+Using TextCortex, you can:

 Our AI content writing models are specifically trained & capable of writing 3x as much as GPT-3 tools.

-Not only you can write articles or any kind of content or copy you need 7x faster, but it’s also 20x more cost-effective than an outsourced copywriter.
+Not only can you write articles or any kind of content or copy you need 7x faster, but it’s also 20x more cost-effective than an outsourced copywriter.

 Save time and grow business using TextCortex.
 Generate marketing and website content in seconds using AI today.